victor4458776/Python-Scripting-for-hackers/README.md

 #SCRIPTING-FRAGMENTS
 1.Python Shell

-2.Python parsers
+a.Python parsers

 3. Python tricks in the shell

-4.Data manipulation
+b.Data manipulation

 5. Files in the shell

-6. Curl with HTTPS protocol
+c.
+Curl with HTTPS protocol

 6.1 HTTPLIB3

-7. Rubyfu scripting (further)
+Rubyfu scripting (further)